Miranda Lambert Rocks Fishnet Stockings And Lacy Black Bra In Drool-Worthy New Photo

 Mess with my Head is out now!
 This song is a departure from anything that I’ve done before.
 It has a real rock edge.
 Part of that comes from my co-writers, @LukeDick and @Wruckestrike, and the other part of that comes from spending time in New York City.
 Being there has put a new energy into my music and my writing.

 Since the post went live on her account, it’s earned the country superstar plenty of attention from fans with over 18,000 likes and well over 400 comments.
-While some of her fans commented on how amazing she looks in the sexy snapshot, countless others chimed in on the new song and what they think about it.
+While some of her fans commented on how amazing she looks in the sexy snapshot, countless others chimed in on the new song and what they think of it.

 “Love this new song but please don’t ever leave country music!
-You’re awesome for taking risks and you’ve certainly earned it!,” one fan commented with a heart-eye emoji.
+You’re awesome for taking risks and you’ve certainly earned it!” one fan commented with a heart-eye emoji.

 “Miranda you look amazing, love your music,” another follower gushed with a red heart emoji.